BryceRussell/astro-minecraft-theme/README.md

 - Minecraft typography using the `Minecraft` font, text colors, and text shadows
 - 75+ Minecraft themed colors
 - Markdown theme
+- Documentation system

+The docs for the project are located in `./src/pages/docs`